1wheel/roadtolarissa/source/_posts/2022-02-07-box-office-hits.md

 <h3></h3>
 </div>
  -->
- ### “No Way Home” Is the First to Collect Over 90% Of a Weekend Box Office
+ ### “No Way Home” Is the First to Collect Over 90% of a Weekend Box Office

 <div class='weekly-top-percent full-width'></div>

 This continued beyond opening weekend: over the next three weekends, “No Way Home” continued to take in over half of the box office.

-Looking at the superhero sequels at the top of the scatter plot, I initially thought this trend was being driven by Hollywood trying to engineer bigger returns from biggest blockbusters.
+Looking at the superhero sequels at the top of the scatter plot, I initially thought this trend was being driven by Hollywood trying to engineer bigger returns from the biggest blockbusters.

 But the pattern is a little more complicated: